 You can find a list of our past Chairmen on the Roll of Honour & Medals page.

 It had always been our founder’s intention that our meetings should be held in central London, in order to attract members living and working on London and the Home Counties, and at a time that would enable people to come straight after work.
 For the first four years we met in the somewhat cramped and often smelly upstairs room at the iconic Wenlock Arms in Islington.
 But our steadily growing membership meant that we needed somewhere larger.
 After trying out a few venues in 2012 we settled on the Draft House, Tower Bridge, where we remained until redevelopment work at the pub in 2014 meant that we had to move on.
 The Bermondsey area seemed popular and convenient and a number of meetings were held in the railway arches at The Bottle Shop, before three years at UBrew.
 In early 2019, we moved to The Barrel Project on Druid Street in Bermondsey, then later in the same year we started meeting at Southwark Brewing Company just down the road.
 After a brief pause on in-person meetings in 2020, we started meeting at The Outpost – Three Hills Brewing in 2021, and our current home from 2022 is at Mash Paddle Brewery.
 Check the announcements section for information on where we’re meeting now.

 LAB has successfully been running an annual homebrew competition since 2011, when we took over the London and Southeast Homebrew Competition from Richard Burns, the then proprietor of Cheers Winemaking and Brewing.
-Venues have included a school hall and a social club, before moving to the Beavertown Brewery in 2014 and the Trumans Brewery in 2015, which attracted over 250 entries from 159 participants); and then onto Fourpure Brewing since 2017, peaking at 550 entries in 2018.
+Venues have included a school hall and a social club, before moving to the Beavertown Brewery in 2014, the Trumans Brewery in 2015, (250 entries from 159 participants); and then onto Fourpure Brewing since 2017, peaking at 550 entries in 2018.
 2019 brought a new name for the competition – LAB Open.

 It has been a mark of LAB’s success that we have been invited by a number of breweries to participate in collaboration brews.
 Our first, in 2010, was with the Brodies Brewery in Leytonstone.
 Further collaborations have been with Kernel and Weird Beard.
 In 2014, Paddy Johnson, from the Windsor and Eton Brewery, asked LAB to find a recipe to mark the 800th anniversary of the Magna Carta.
 We held a competition to find a strong old English ale.
 The winning beer, by Manmohan Birdi, included yarrow, ground ivy and liquorice, and was brewed at Windsor and Eton on mid-summers day.